nahidvaf/Embedded-Erlang-Simulation/README.md

 `serial_demo:start().`3

-If you push the user1 button on one of the boards the usr1 led should light up, when you release the button the is should turn off again.
+If you push the user1 button on one of the boards the usr1 led should light up on the other board, when you release the button it is should turn off again.

 ## Examples